-Prerequisites: Accounting Applications 1 Grades: 12 Length: 1 Year Course #: 8200310F This course provides students with a deer
+Prerequisites: Accounting Applications 1

+Grades: 12 Length: 1 Year Course #: 8200310F

 This course provides students with a deeper understanding of the accounting process and how it facilitates decision making by providing data and information to internal and external stakeholders.
 The content includes cash receipts, petty cash, payroll records, and internal control systems by using QuickBooks software.
 Students also examine career opportunities, and prepare for industry certifications in QuickBooks, and MS Excel.